tjcreedy/metamate/README.md

 * the second 3 would designate ASVs as NUMTs if they were present as less than 40%, 60% or 80% of the total reads per taxon per library in all* of the taxon-library combinations in which they occur.

 Multiple terms can also be compared simultaneously, or 'multiplicitively'.
-When running NUMTdumper in `find` mode, thes would be specified using the `*` betwene terms in the specifications text file, e.g.:
+When running metaMATE in `find` mode, thes would be specified using the `*` betwene terms in the specifications text file, e.g.:
 `[library; p; .001,0.005,0.01] * [total|clade; n; 2,5,10]`
 These lines would run 9 total iterations, comprising all possible combinations of thresholds from each set.
 In the first iteration, ASVs would be designated as NUMTs if they had less than 1% of the reads in all* libraries in which they were present AND/OR if they had fewer than 2 reads within their clade across the entire dataset, and so on.

-When running NUMTdumper in `dump` mode and not supplying a `-C/--resultcache`, simultaneous terms can be specified on the command line.
+When running metaMATE in `dump` mode and not supplying a `-C/--resultcache`, simultaneous terms can be specified on the command line.
 Note that in this mode each term can only have one threshold.
 For example:
 `-s '[library; p; .001]' '[total|clade; n; 5]'`
 This line would run 1 iteration, designating any ASVs as NUMTs that appear as less than 0.1% of the reads in all libraries in which they occur or as fewer than 5 reads in the clade in which they occur across the entire dataset.
 Note the example uses `'` to avoid the shell parsing the `|` and `;` symbols.